Research Updates from the Cloudflare Blog

 Cloudflare worked with TU Graz to study the impact of Spectre on Cloudflare Workers and to develop new defenses against it.
 Today we're publishing a paper about our research.

-What does ECH mean for connection security and privacy on the network?
-How does it relate to similar technologies and concepts such as domain fronting?
 In this post, we’ll dig into ECH details and describe what this protocol does to move the needle to help build a better Internet.

 2021-10-12 Privacy Pass v3: the new privacy bits